fortran-lang/fortls/README.md

 Source file directories can also be specified manually by specifying their paths in the `source_dirs` variable in the configuration options file.
 Paths can be absolute or relative to `root_dir`.
+`root_dir` does not need to be specified manually as it is always included.

 When defining `source_dirs` in the configuration options filethe default behaviour (i.e. including all files in all subdirectories under `root_dir`) is overriden.
 To include them